Self-Sufficient Kids

 Trying to instill a work ethic in our kids is undoubtedly an admirable goal.
 Who can argue with teaching kids to work for things they want?
 Work comes first, rewards follow.

-But that knife cuts both ways.
-If we’re not careful, we’ll train our kids to only be motivated by tangible rewards, and then they won’t develop the intrinsic motivation they’ll need later in life for success and fulfillment.
+But if we’re not careful, we’ll train our kids to only be motivated by tangible rewards, and then they won’t develop the intrinsic motivation they’ll need later in life for success and fulfillment.

 Research backs this up: while providing kids with a reward (in this case money) for accomplishing a task does work initially, there can be negative consequences in the long run.